ohpyupi/study.security-plus/impl-security-systems.md

 ### UTM (Unified Threat management) Firewall
 * Includes firewall, IDS, antivirus, and some other devices

+### VDE (Virtual Desktop Environment)
+* Ensures all workstations have a common configuration, do not contain a rogue software installation, and all patches are ketp up do date

 ### Terminologies
 * Sideloading
   * Allows to install an application without using an official app store